UCL-EO/geog0133/Install.md

 If you get `ModuleNotFoundError: No module named 'ephem'`, then you have not got the `geog0133` running for some reason.
 Log out and in again.
 Then try the solution above for if the notebook kernel cannot be found.
 If that test doesn't run, the practical won't run, so make sure to fix that first.
 Once you have it properly configured, it should work all other times you log in.

-If other issues, contact the [course convenor](mailto: p.lewis@ucl.ac.uk?subject=[geog0133 setup problem]), sending them exactly what you typed and the response you get when typing these commands.
+If other issues, contact the [course convenor](mailto: h.heorton@ucl.ac.uk), sending them exactly what you typed and the response you get when typing these commands.
+Alternately wait for the practical classes for assistance.

 Another way you can access this directory, should you need, is to use `ssh` to log in from a terminal to the UCL system (`ssh username@socrates.ucl.ac.uk`).

 ### Summary for running on UCL JupyterHub

-1. Make sure you have the [UCL VPN](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn) installed and running OR that you are running from [Desktop@UCL](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere)
+1. Make sure you have the [UCL VPN](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn) installed and running OR that you are running from [Desktop@UCL](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere).
 2. Log on the the [UCL JupyterHub](https://jupyter.data-science.rc.ucl.ac.uk/).
 3. Navigate to the directory `geog0133/docs/notebooks`
 4. Access the notebooks you want directly